araucaria-project/pyaraucaria/README.md

-# OCA Observatory and Araucaria Project Common Routines Library
+# Common Routines of OCA Observatory and Araucaria Project

 This library is intended to group various common routines and commandline tools used in Araucaria Project and OCA observatory software.

 Routines of this library should contain external dependencies as limited as possible and be compatible with Python 3.6+.